justinwalsh/daux.io/docs/00_Getting_Started.md

 To use clean URLs on IIS 6, you will need to use a custom URL rewrite module, such as [URL Rewriter](http://urlrewriter.net/).

+## Known Issues

+- __Windows UTF-8 files support__ Files with UTF-8 characters cannot be handled on windows, this issue has no known fix yet.

 ## Support

 If you need help using Daux.io, or have found a bug, please create an issue on the <a href="https://github.com/justinwalsh/daux.io/issues" target="_blank">GitHub repo</a>.